JurisProject/juris_whitepaper_public/framework.md

 #### SELF \(Self-Enforced Library Functions\) Judgement

-**Problem it solves:** Something has gone wrong with a smart contract.
-All parties to the contract agree what should happen next.
+**Problem it solves:** Something has gone wrong with a smart contract, and a dispute has been triggered.
+All parties to the contract are able to agree what should happen next.
 This could be caused by a bug, a broken oracle feed, or any other unforeseen event.
 Whether right away, or after brief negotiation, the parties have a solution and they agree that the solution is fair.
+But, current smart contract structure does not allow for an adjusted outcome.

 **How JRS moves:** No JRS changes hands when the self-mediation toolkit is activated, but all funds in the initial contract are locked.